lz069/Modified-bempp-function/README.md

+The viewer.py is the one file of bempp-cl after modified.

 To use the efly-GUI version in Windows system (Win10/Win11 suggested), except the necessary environment setup, GMSH.exe programm (https://gmsh.info/bin/Windows/gmsh-4.13.1-Windows64.zip) is necessary.
 Please download it and Adding the directory to the system PATH variable.

 Procedure for adding the system PATH variable: